ercole-io/ercole-docs/docs/README.md

 heroImage: /ercole.svg
 actionText: Get Started →
 actionLink: /introduction/

+##You can find the service around Ercole on [Sorint Ercole services page](https://www.sorint.it/ercole).

 features:
 - title: Licensing under control, always
   details: Take care about your Oracle Database installation and prevent the use of unathorized licenses.